codenvibes/CS/13 CTFS & LABS/THM/FOWSNIFF CTF.md

 <br>
 </div>

-##### In the email, who send it?
+##### In the email, who sent it?
 Using the password from the previous question and the senders username, connect to the machine using SSH.
 ==No answer needed==

 ```